cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 > **PoC: https://github.com/cdk8s-team/cdk8s-core/pull/1163**

-#### `@cdk8s/aws-cdk-token-resolver`
+#### Package `@cdk8s/aws-cdk-token-resolver`

 A new jsii package containing a class that implements the `IResolver` interface.
-It can identify AWS CDK tokens, and fetch their concrete values by making AWS service calls.
+It can identify AWS CDK tokens, and fetch their concrete values by issuing AWS service calls.

 > **PoC: [aws-cdk-resolver.ts](./../examples/typescript/resolve-cloud-tokens/aws-cdk-resolver.ts)**

-#### `@cdk8s/cdktf-token-resolver`
+#### Package `@cdk8s/cdktf-token-resolver`

 A new jsii package containing a class that implements the `IResolver` interface.
-It can identify CDKTF tokens, and fetch their concrete values by terraform state calls.
+It can identify CDKTF tokens, and fetch their concrete values by issuing terraform state calls.

 > **PoC: [cdktf-resolver.ts](./../examples/typescript/resolve-cloud-tokens/cdktf-resolver.ts)**